kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0244 Reporting tarmac delay data.md

 *Certificated air carrier* means a U.S. carrier holding a certificate issued under 49 U.S.C.
 41102 to conduct passenger service or holding an exemption to conduct passenger operations under 49 U.S.C.
 40109.

 *Commuter air carrier* means a U.S. carrier that has been found fit under 49 U.S.C.
-41738 and is authorized to carry passengers on at least five round trips per week on at least one route between two or more points according to a published flight schedule using small aircraft as defined in [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.2   Definitions.|14 CFR 298.2]].
+41738 and is authorized to carry passengers on at least five round trips per week on at least one route between two or more points according to a published flight schedule using small aircraft as defined in 14 CFR 298.2.

 *Covered carrier* means a certificated carrier, a commuter carrier, or a foreign air carrier operating to, from, or within the United States, conducting scheduled passenger service or public charter service with at least one aircraft having a designed passenger seating capacity of 30 or more seats.